 The refugees come from Syria, Iraq, and other war-torn Middle Eastern countries that have become inhospitable for families.
 Arriving with infants, toddlers, and other children, parents are simply looking for safety and peace for their loved ones -- yet they've been ping-ponged back and forth between the bordering countries of Belarus and Poland in Eastern Europe.
 Both countries' leaders declare that the other is acting inhumanely, while doubling down on their own anti-migrant, nationalist rhetoric.

-Encouraged by the hope of sanctuary, migrants have boarded planes for Belarus due to various "travel deals" that officials are providing there in order to spur on the local economy.
+Encouraged by the hope of sanctuary, migrants have boarded planes for Belarus due to various 'travel deals' offered by the Belarusian government.
 Once the families arrive, migrants report that guards quickly push them towards Poland -- beating them and stealing the few possessions they have

 if the refugees fail to comply.But once they approach the Polish border, the situation is much the same.